Healthy Homes Assessment Seatoun

 What We Do

-As building inspectors, we take on all elements associated with expert house Inspections.
-We are there to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we are experts in all issues of expert home Inspections.
+We’re there to ensure you make the best decision when buying your next home.

-We consider your investment to be a serious one, and undertake detailed checks to ensure you don’t encounter any unpleasant or costly surprises meaning you can relax and focus on the enjoyable aspects of owning or purchasing a home.
+We are serious about your investment, and undertake comprehensive inspections so you won’t be faced with any costly or unexpected surprises meaning you can relax and focus on the exciting aspects of buying or owning a home.

-We offer a wide range of solutions to ensure you are completely aware of the state of any property that you might be looking to purchase or sell and also other services.
+We specialise in a variety of services to ensure you are completely informed of the condition of any property that you might be considering buying or selling and also other services.

-With our systemised approach to inspecting your property as well as the latest technology in software with digital photos embedded into your report, you are able to actually see any issues that may be identified.
-Through our detailed reporting it’s easy to understand why we have so many clients who recommend our service to family and friends.
+With our systemised method of conducting your house inspection and the latest software technology with digital photos embedded into the Report, you are able to actually see any problems that might be discovered.
+Thanks to our detailed reporting it’s no wonder we get so many clients recommending our service to family members and friends.

 • Pre Purchase & Pre Sale Reports